843 355-6262

 Visitation

-Mrs. Walls’ family will greet friends at the church one hour before the service at 9:30 AM.
+Mrs. Reaves’ family will greet friends following the service at the funeral home.

 Memorials

-Funeral services time and date will be announced shortly.
-Memorials may be made to Sandy Bay Pentecostal Holiness Church, Youth Group, 172 Delos Road, Kingstree, SC 29556.
+Memorials may be made to a charity of your choice.
 Online condolences may be sent to the family at www.WilliamsburgFuneralHome.com.

 Mable W. Rodgers